 - How long would it take to recover and at what cost?

-- What is the likelihood and the expect rate of return on your investment?
+- What is the likelihood and the expected rate of return on your investment?

 - Budget created